The Role of The Governors

 - Acting as a critical friend - we provide support and challenge to the head teacher and teaching staff.

 How do we do this?

-We currently hold six full governors’ meetings per year (two per term) which every governor attends.
-We also have three sub committees which also meet six times per year:
+We currently hold eleven full governors’ meetings per year (once a month) which every governor attends.

 There are no formal reporting arrangements, however, the individual governor has a responsibility,

 working alongside other members of the governing body, to the staff and pupils of the school, the